 The computer match will result in information that will enable VA to identify the specific providers and suppliers who have had their Medicare billing privileges revoked and to perform additional validation/investigation to determine if the providers and suppliers are in compliance with VA program requirements.
 VA will take appropriate action or refer cases to OIG for action.
-While the CBA does not demonstrate that the matching program is likely to be cost-effective for VA, the non-monetary benefits to be achieved by the program directly impact Veteran care and outweigh the costs of the program when measured against the VA mission.

-Cost Benefit Analysis for the Matching Program (# 2022-21/2201) Between the Department of Veterans Affairs (VA) and the Centers for Medicare and Medicaid Services (CMS) for Disclosure of Information to Support the VA's Seek to Prevent Fraud, Waste, and Abuse
+Cost Benefit Analysis for the Matching Program(# 2024-21/2402) Between the Department of Veterans Affairs (VA) and the Centers for Medicare and Medicaid Services (CMS) for Disclosure of Information to Support the VA's Seek to Prevent Fraud, Waste, and Abuse